Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-07-Implement-DLP-Browser-Extensions .md

 ## Lab objectives

 In this lab, you will complete the following tasks:
-+ Task 1 – Prerequisties
++ Task 1 – Prerequisites
 + Task 2 : Create a Data Loss Prevention policy
 + Task 3 : Updating Endpoint settings
 + Task 4 : Test the Extension